 - Permit Authority’s Final Consideration.
 The Residential Waiver will generally be considered within 4 weeks of the Applicant’s submission of a complete waiver application.

 Watch Fishers Informational 5G Webinar

-Watch an informational webinar led by City staff on the 5G process and how neighborhoods and residents can prepare for the Verizon stakeholder meetings regarding the placement 5G small cell structures.
+Watch an informational webinar led by City staff on the 5G process and how neighborhoods and residents can prepare for the Verizon stakeholder meetings regarding the placement of 5G small cell structures.